-The Philo app is essentially the same across all streaming devices with a few minor exceptions.
+The Philo app is pretty much the same across all streaming devices with a few minor exceptions.

-The channel guide is a grid-style menu adds a little bit more of a description than a cable TV or satellite TV service.
+The channel guide is a grid-style menu that adds a little bit more of a description than one you’ll see on a cable-TV or satellite TV service.

 The Home tab keeps track of shows and movies that you didn’t finish watching.
 That’s pretty handy if you watched half of a movie, and want to pick up where you left off the next day.

 Am I the only person who does that?

 Under the “Keep Watching” section, you can see your saved/recorded shows, what’s trending on live TV, recommendations, top shows on Philo and what’s new and upcoming.